pghalliday/grunt-browserstack/cookbooks/grunt-browserstack/README.md

 ### default

-Installs Node.js, Java, runs npm install and npm test
+Installs Node.js, Java, Ruby, the travis gem (for generating encrypted data so keys and credentioals can be sent to travis), runs npm install and npm test

 ## License
 Copyright &copy; 2013 Peter Halliday